idptools/metapredict/README.md

 # metapredict: A machine learning-based tool for predicting protein disorder.

 **Important update** - as of February 15, 2022 we have updated metapredict to V2.0.
 This comes with important changes that improve the accuracy of metapredict.
 Please see the section on the update *Major update to metapredict predictions to increase overall accuracy* below.
 In addition, this update changes the functionality of the *predict_disorder_domains()* function, so please read the documentation on that function if you were using it previously.
-*A write up with more info on this update will be available soon.*

 **metapredict** uses a bidirectional recurrent neural network trained on the consensus disorder values from 8 disorder predictors from 12 proteomes that were obtained from [MobiDB](https://mobidb.bio.unipd.it/).
+In addition, as of version 2, metapredict incorporates an additional layer of predictions by counter-selecting based on structure predictions from AlphaFold2.
 The creation of metapredict was made possible by [parrot](https://github.com/idptools/parrot).

+## How can I use metapredict?
+Metapredict can be used in four different ways:

+1. As a stand-alone command-line tool (installable via pip - the code in this repository).
+2. As a Python library for integrating into your favorite bioinformatics pipeline (installable via pip - the code in this repository).
+3. As a web-server for examining disorder predictions on individual sequences found at [https://metapredict.net/](https://metapredict.net/).
+4. *NEW as of August 2022:* as a Google Colab notebook for batch-predicting disorder scores for larger numbers of sequences: [**LINK HERE**](https://colab.research.google.com/drive/1UOrOxun9i23XDE8lFo_4I89Tw8P3Z1D-?usp=sharing).
+Performance-wise, batch mode can predict the entire yeast proteome in ~6 min.